 With the UndocuCollege Guide and Equity Tool, Educators for Fair Consideration (E4FC) "hope(s) that the following information and frameworks can help institutional leaders and educator advocates enhance their ability to advocate for undocumented students success and generate the momentum and political will necessary to address some of the most pressing challenges undocumented students face in higher education.
 We see this publication as a living document and we are confident that all the feedback we receive will only strengthen future versions of this publication."

-Scholarship on Undocumented Students
+Literature on Undocumented Students

 For your reference, please find a short bibliography of scholarship on undocumented students.
-This list is neither exclusive nor exhaustive; it is an opportunity to become familiar with the issues that impact undocumented students in pursuit of a postsecondary education.
+This list is neither exclusive nor exhaustive; it is an opportunity to become familiar with the issues that impact undocumented students in pursuit of postsecondary education.